Duedilligens

 Next, the approval process for granting new credit is examined to get a detailed overview of the departments involved in the approval process and the division of responsibilities, often part of the three lines of defence model of a bank.
 This assessment includes insights into the composition, level of authority and voting mechanism of each relevant credit committee, and the specific role of credit risk, ESG and the portfolio management departments in the approval process.
 Particular attention is paid to the credit culture of the organisation and whether the bank has a clear separation of roles between the business line, risk and portfolio management.

 The rating and loss-given-default models and related model governance is also part of our review.
 Here we look at the applicable rating models, whether or not they have been internally created, and how often these are reviewed by the relevant supervisor.
-As a blind pool investor, we are relying on the bank’s internal rating and loss-given-default data for our pricing methodology.
+For a blind pool investor, like us, the bank’s internal rating and loss-given-default information reflect the bank’s view on the loan portfolio that is risk shared and are relevant factors for assessing the risk-return characteristics of the envisaged CRS investment.
+Our pricing methodology is based on reviewing how internal ratings and LGDs have observably performed under difference economic circumstances, and on that basis – in combination with the qualitative due diligence performed – develop a view on the potential loss distribution of a risk sharing portfolio over the life of the transaction.
 Therefore, the quality of the rating and loss-given-default models is an important part of our due diligence.
 Aspects covered during our assessment include monitoring of the models, the frequency of updates and validation of model calibration.
 Quality of the models should also be confirmed when looking at its predictive power in terms of rank ordering and volatility in outcomes of the models and related use of overrides.
 Understanding the relation between the internal rating and external rating allows us to assess overlap between the two which can be used as confirmation of our quantitative analysis.
 Model governance is related to the processes and responsibilities to assigning and updating internal ratings, whereby particular attention is paid to potential conflicts of interest.

 Once a client has been onboarded the relationship will require constant monitoring and dialogue by the bank.
 It is important to understand how this is set up and which departments are responsible for the different steps in the monitoring process.
 Areas covered include the frequency of monitoring, systems used, common triggers that activate red flags and related timelines for action, including potential downgrades.
 The use of a watch list system is also discussed, including information on the related processes and responsibilities.
 The course of action of the bank for credit exposures that show negative developments is expected to have an impact on credit migration and ultimately potential loss amounts.
 Historical credit migration and loss amounts are part of the quantitative assessment and will need to confirm our qualitative findings on the monitoring process of the bank.